Swapdevs/tech-environment-setup/README.md

-# 🛠️ How I Set Up My Tech Environment
+# 🛠️ How I Set Up My Tech Environment for 3mtt projects

 This guide outlines the steps I took to set up my tech environment to begin working effectively on development and DevOps tasks.
 It includes system requirements, essential installations, and initial setup instructions.